Alex I Askaroff

 The Singer 201 earned a reputation for reliability and stitch quality that was second to none and many households dressed their children and fed their families from money earned on this fabulous model.

 One of the greatest sewing machine factories on the planet produced many of the Singer 201 machines.
 Just before the outbreak of WW1 the Kilbowie Factory employed around 14,000 workers.

 The Singer 201 machine

-Here is a clip that I did about hire purchase and the fabulous Singer 201
+Here is a clip that I did about hire purchase and a fabulous Singer

 The Singer model 201 first hit the streets just before the Great depression of 1929 but sales really took off for the Singer 201 just before World War II and boy what a machine it was, quite possibly the finest straight stitch domestic sewing machine in the world at the time.
 However by 1939 Singer was busy with the war effort and so all but essential sewing machines took a back burner.